Outdated or Unsupported Browser Detected

 If there have been unforeseen delays in the hearing schedule, you are expected to wait up to 1 hour for your hearing to begin.
 As soon as practical, the ALJ will contact you about the delay.

 Depending on the complexity of the issues involved, hearings typically last anywhere from 30 to 60 minutes or more.
-It is rare, but possible, that a hearing will be continued, and require participation by the merits on more than one day.
+It is rare, but possible, that a hearing will be continued, and require participation by the parties on more than one day.
 Make sure you and your witnesses are available for the entirety of the hearing.

 If your appeal is scheduled for an in-person hearing, be sure to be on time.
 You should allow additional time to find the Hearing Office and to park and walk to the building.
 For an in-person hearing, the administrative law judge (ALJ) will wait 10 minutes for the appellant (the party requesting the hearing) to arrive before dismissing the appeal.
 The ALJ will proceed with the appeal if the respondent does not arrive within 10 minutes of the scheduled time.